 Other Cloud Music Services

 There are dozens of free and paid music streaming and online radio services available on the web.
-Spotify and Pandora are couple of examples.
+Spotify and Pandora are a couple of examples.
 But I am sure you guys don’t need someone telling you about these services, thanks to their popularity.